sderosiaux/golb/src/pages/2019-08-23-cqrs/index.md

 #### Concurrency

-Technically, it can also *simplify* concurrency and locking (transactional databases) management, **by revealing them**.
+Technically, it can also _simplify_ concurrency and locking (transactional databases) management, **by revealing them**.

 When we are working with an asynchronous CQRS pattern, we often talk about data being eventually-consistent, data lifecycles, data ownerships, business requirements, and a lot about the modelization: the transactional boundaries of the entities and the invariants we should always have.
-Again, this is why CQRS is often DDD-oriented: data form **aggregates** which must be *very* carefully defined.
+Again, this is why CQRS is often DDD-oriented: data form **aggregates** which must be _very_ carefully defined. (more on this later)

 #### No "Read your own Writes" semantics